 A picturesque half-hour drive from Sarasota via Longboat Key and Lido Key, Coquina Beach offers picnic tables and grills.
 Load up your cooler, pack a lunch, and make a day of it.

 Beneath your feet, you’ll also notice a wonderful selection of different shells.
 Coquina Beach is one of the best places in AMI for shelling.

-The Sandbar has been a part of local life on Anna Maria Island since its doors flung open back in 1911.
-A change of ownership after 68 years in 1979 didn’t change the aura of the Sandbar.
+Sandbar Seafood & Sprits has been a part of local life on Anna Maria Island since its doors flung open back in 1911.
+A change of ownership after 68 years in 1979 didn’t change the aura of The Sandbar.
 The new owners continue to preserve the restaurant’s iconic history.

-A family-friendly restaurant the Sandbar serves up locally sourced ocean-to-table fare.
+A family-friendly restaurant, Sandbar Seafood & Spirits serves up locally sourced ocean-to-table fare.
 This helps to create deliciously fresh lunches and dinners.
 Examples of their amazing food include their specialty Tampa Bay Spanish Mackerel.
 You’ll also love their scallops topped off with zesty coconut milk and lemongrass.

 But it isn’t just the food that’s memorable.
 With its beachfront location, The Sandbar offers impeccable ocean views.
 Dip your toes in the sand and enjoy a refreshing drink to maximize the experience.